 The synthetic manmade greenhouse gases included in the monitoring programme at Zeppelin are 4 chlorofluorocarbons (CFCs), 3 hydrochlorofluorocarbons (HCFCs), and 11 HFCs - the last two being CFC substitutes.
-In addition comes three halons, and a group of 8 other halogenated gases.
-For the second time 4 perfluorinated carbons (PFCs) with very high global warming potentials are reported.
-Furthermore, sulphuryl fluoride and nitrogen trifluoride are reported for the first time in 2016.
+In addition three halons, a group of 8 halogenated gases, and 4 perfluorinated carbons (PFCs) with very high global warming potentials are included.
+Furthermore, sulphuryl fluoride and nitrogen trifluoride were reported for the first time in 2016.
 Both are extremely strong greenhouse gases.

-In total, the development of the CFC gases is positive as the concentration of most observed CFCs are declining.
-However, the CFC substitutes HCFCs and HFCs increased over the period 2001-2016.
-For the HCFCs, a relaxation in the upward trend was observed last year.
-The HFCs have increased strongly since 2001, and this trend is continuing.
+New and previsouly unreported CFC-11 emission sources were recently discovered in Asia, which have slowed down the rate of CFC-11 decreases globally.
+Still, the development of the CFC gases measured at Zeppelin is very positive as the concentrations of the dominating species are declining.
+Contrary to the CFCs, the CFC substitutes HCFCs and HFCs have increased over the period 2001-2017.
+For the HCFCs, a relaxation in the upward trend has been observed the last years, but for HFCs a strong increase is observed since 2001, and the increasing trend is continuing.
 The contribution from these manmade gases to global warming is small today, as the concentrations of HFCs are still very low.
 But given the extremely rapid increase in the use of these gases, it is crucial to follow their development in the future.